Zabad inscription: Arabic

 Abu Sergius and Antiochus and Muqim bar Timay and Mari rebuilt it.

 Discovery and history

-The Zabad inscription was originally discovered in the second half of the 19th century in Zabad, Syria by Johann Gottfried Wetzstein.
-Eduard Sachau would actually record it for the first time in 1879, and finally publish it in 1881.
+The Zabad inscription was discovered in the second half of the nineteenth century in Zabad, Syria by Johann Gottfried Wetzstein.
+However, it was only recorded for the first time by Eduard Sachau in 1879, and then published by him in 1881.
 The inscription was still known to be in its original location in 1894 according to the documentation of Adolphe Barthélemy, but by 1898, was reported by Mark Lidzbarski to have entered the hands of a dealer located in Aleppo.
 However, due to the petitioning of Henri Lammens, it was acquired by the Art & History Museum, a public museum in Brussels, by 1904.

 Interpretation

 Each inscription lists patronymics.
 Both the Greek and Syrian texts list the month of composition, but the Greek section describes it using the name of the Macedonian month whereas the Syriac section lists it using the name of the Syrian month.
 The Greek text is more concerned with the administrative element of the project, listing the name of the structure, the names of the two primary architects (Symeon and Leontius), and the three donors.
 The Syriac text lists the name of the individual who wrote the inscription, Mārā.

 Both Zabad and DaJ144PAr 1 (548–549), another Paleo-Arabic inscription, have a cross.
 The use of the formula 'may God remember' in Zabad is also found in DaJ144PAr 1 (548–549) and the Islamic-era inscription of Yazīd.